Shohan494/git-begining-like-a-pro/README.md

     - for example this line is DEVELOP BRANCH
     - for example this line is NEW-FEATURE BRANCH
     - for example this is our current RELEASE BRANCH - 1.0.0
-    - we did - git tag 1.0.0 and then - git checkout develop and then - git merge release-1.0.0 and then git branch -d release-1.0.0
+    - we did - `git tag 1.0.0` and then - `git checkout develop` and then - `git merge release-1.0.0` and then `git branch -d release-1.0.0`
     - then we pushed the develop to origin develp and then by the same way merged with master
-    - we also did something like - git push --tags
+    - we also did something like - `git push --tags`
     - which worked as version release

+7. Awesome, we made it so far and million more miles to go :rocket:

 * main source will be sent/uploaded/synced with github finally